Jazz Chisholm Preview, Player Props: Marlins vs. Mets

 Mets Pitching Rankings

+- The Mets pitching staff is 14th in MLB with a collective 8.9 strikeouts per nine innings.

-- The Mets' 4.36 team ERA ranks 19th across all MLB pitching staffs.
+- The Mets have a 4.36 team ERA that ranks 19th among all league pitching staffs.

-- The Mets will send Lucchesi (3-0) to the mound for his ninth start of the season.
-He is 3-0 with a 2.88 ERA and 29 strikeouts in 40 2/3 innings pitched.
+- Lucchesi (3-0) gets the starting nod for the Mets in his ninth start of the season.
+He has a 2.88 ERA in 40 2/3 innings pitched, with 29 strikeouts.

-- In his last outing on Tuesday against the Miami Marlins, the left-hander went 5 2/3 innings, allowing two earned runs while surrendering six hits.
+- The left-hander's most recent appearance was on Tuesday, Sept.
+19 against the Miami Marlins, when he went 5 2/3 innings, surrendering two earned runs while allowing six hits.

-- In eight games this season, the 30-year-old has a 2.88 ERA and 6.4 strikeouts per nine innings, while allowing a batting average of .245 to his opponents.
+- The 30-year-old has a 2.88 ERA and 6.4 strikeouts per nine innings across eight games this season, while allowing a batting average of .245 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.